kostasthanos/Number-System-Converter/README.md

 6. Add F's in front of the result to show that number is negative.
    Number of F's should be as many as needed to fill the length of 8 digits. # FFFFFF85
 ```

+## 4th option in transformations
+A 4th option has benn added in transformations *menu*.
+Now the user can transform his number not only to one of the other 3 systems but in all three together at once.

 ## Author
 * **Konstantinos Thanos**